jasonbarbee/asav-automation/README.md

 Requirements
 * python 2.7 or higher
-* Ansible 2.2.0 - 2.3 has a nxos shell script bug, 2.4 has some template issues.
+* Ansible 2.2.0 - issues updating, some NX bugs in 2.3.
-* Custom modules included in the repo
+* Custom modules included in the repo - in the library folder.
 * Cisco UCSM-SDK - pip install ucsmsdk
 * PyVmomi Vmware SDK - pip install pyvmomi